canalplus/rx-player/doc/api/low_latency.md

-The RxPlayer can play DASH contents specifically crafted to be played with a low latency (read close to the live edge) through a technology called something along the lines of "CMAF with Chunked Transfer Encoding".
+The RxPlayer can play DASH contents specifically crafted to be played with a low latency (read close to the live edge) through a technology called something along the lines of "Chunked-encoded CMAF and Chunked transfer encoding".

 Such contents are backward-compatible DASH contents (meaning they can be played in a regular non-low-latency way) which serves CMAF segment with an HTTP 1.1